mizmoz/dev-test-nodejs/README.md

 # Bonus points for

 - [] Storing the data in Redis
-- [] Allowing the app to be run from a docker-compose file
+- [x] Allowing the app to be run from a docker-compose file
+    - Build and Run App `docker-compose up --build`

 A basic project outline has been created to help you get started quickly but feel free to start from scratch if you have a preferred setup.